 Instructions gianduia chocolate cream

 Soak the gelatin sheet in cold water for 10 minutes.
 Meanwhile, melt two types of chocolate over water bath.
 Heat milk with honey almost to the boiling point then turn off the heat, add squeezed gelatin and stir well.
-Using the immersion blender emulsify the chocolate while adding milk two times.
+Using the immersion blender emulsify the chocolate while adding milk.
 Add cream and blend again until everything is smooth.
 In this recipe I spread the gianduia cream directly on the tart shell.
 If you need to use it with a pastry bag I recommend to pass it through a fine sieve to eliminate the air bubbles.
-Cover the container with a plastic wrap (or a plate, I try to use as less plastic as possible 🙂 ) and place it in the refrigerator until it solidifies, for a minimum of 6 hours or, better, overnight.
+Cover the container with a plastic wrap (or a plate, I try to use as less plastic as possible 🙂 ) and place it in the refrigerator until it becomes firm, for a minimum of 6 hours or, better, overnight.

 Instructions for cocoa crust